openSUSE/kernel-source/scripts/git_sort/README.md

 Source is avaible from
 https://gitlab.suse.de/benjamin_poirier/quilt

+The packages in home:benjamin_poirier:series_sort are signed with the key from home:benjamin_poirier which has the following fingerprint:
+6075 E129 2ACD 9732 A079  7B40 3F6E 17FC 4A3D 5625

 quilt depends on diffstat from the package with the same name.
 For SLE12-SP2 and SLE12-SP3, the diffstat package is available in the SDK module.
 For openSUSE 42.3 and Tumbleweed, the diffstat package is available in the normal